benhoyt/symplate/README.md

     </ul>
     {{ !render('inc/footer') }}

-This is Python, so everything's explicit.
+In Python fashion, everything's explicit.
 We explicitly specify the parameters this template takes in the `{% template ... %}` line, including the default parameter `title`.